YarnSpinnerTool/YSDocs/docs/faq.md

 * **Simplicity**.
 Putting everything into one big script file or one big project file is simpler sometimes.
 * **Ease of writing**.
 Writers may prefer to think in terms of one file per scene, one file per chapter.
 * **Localization**.
 1 Yarn Project = 1 CSV spreadsheet per language.
 When translating, it is usually easier to work with fewer files, rather than fragmenting the translation across many files.
 As a workaround for games that need multiple Yarn Projects, you may prefer to create a single editor-only Yarn Project that's just for generating string files and translations.
 See [Localizations and Assets](yarn-spinner-for-unity/assets-and-localization/).

-### I'm seeing crashes on startup in my WebGL / iOS / Android / IL2CPP project.

-A crash bug exists in versions of Yarn Spinner earlier than 2.3 for these platforms.
-If you're able to upgrade your version of Yarn Spinner, the best fix is to upgrade to the most recent version of Yarn Spinner.

-If you can't upgrade your version of Yarn Spinner, a workaround for this issue is to open the Build Settings window in Unity, and set the "IL2CPP Code Generation" setting to "Faster (smaller) builds."

 </details>